Canada’s cinnamon bun balabusta serves up Hanukkah brunch, cottage-style.

 The difference between lox and gravlax is that the first is smoked, the latter cured, giving it a more delicate taste and texture.
 It’s a headliner served with accoutrements such as cream cheese, red onion, tomatoes, cucumber, and capers.
-Serves 8-10.

-11/4 lbs coarse kosher salt
+- 1¼ lbs coarse kosher salt

-2 lbs granulated sugar
+- 2 lbs granulated sugar

-2 1/2 to 3 lbs (1.25-1.5 kg) whole skin-on side of boneless fresh salmon
+- 2½-3 lbs whole skin-on side of boneless fresh salmon (1.25-1.5 kg)

-½ cup liquid honey
+- ½ cup liquid honey

-2 tbsp mustard powder
+- 2 tbsp mustard powder

-1 bunch fresh dill, washed and well-dried
+- 1 bunch fresh dill washed and well-dried

-1. Mix salt and sugar together.
+- Mix salt and sugar together.
 Spread an even layer of about half of the mixture on the bottom of a large baking tray (big enough to hold the salmon).

 - Lay dill over salt and sugar (it will permeate), cover fish with plastic wrap, and put in back of fridge for 48 hours.
 (Reserve some salt and sugar mixture to seal broken spots, which can happen after about 12 hours.)

-4. To serve, thinly slice salmon, on the bias, down to the skin (but don’t slice into the skin.)
+- To serve, thinly slice salmon, on the bias, down to the skin (but don’t slice into the skin.)